JBI International

-JBI International, formerly the Jewish Braille Institute, is an international non-profit organization created to assist visually impaired and reading disabled people around the world by providing access to publications in Braille, Large Print and Audiobook.
+JBI Library, dba JBI International, formerly the Jewish Braille Institute, is an international non-profit organization created to assist visually impaired and reading disabled people around the world by providing access to publications in Braille, Large Print and Audiobook.
 Publications are made available in English, Hebrew, Hungarian, Russian, Polish, Romanian, Spanish and Yiddish.
 The organization maintains a circulating library of books particularly related to Judaism and Jewish culture.